-The Terrace Residential Group (11 dwellings) Nos.
-42-20

-This comprises a group of dwellings opposite the recreation reserve, ranging in styles from early 1900s small hipped roof cottages to 1960s and one new infill building at 36.

-This group comprises modest dwellings of single and two storeys, predominantly hipped and gabled roof forms and aesthetic character which contributes to the Brunswick Village.
+3.26 The Terrace Residential Group (11 dwellings) Nos.
+42-20 This comprises group of dwellings opposite recreation reserve, ranging in styles from early 1900s small hipped roof cottages to 1960s and one new infill building at 36.
+This group comprises modest dwellings of single and two storeys, predominantly hipped and gabled roof forms and aesthetic character which contributes to Brunswick the Village.
 Contributory.
 Consider listing as a group item.
 Potential individual listing for 20, 22, 24, 40, and 42.

-Discussion with owners
+20 The Terrace Discussion with owners 22 The Terrace page 54

-30 The Terrace- 3 flats

-36 The Terrace (new build)

-40 The Terrace - Camouflaged by vegetation this is an early 20th century cottage with high pitched roof and projecting gable element which has been over clad in fibre cement.
+$\label{thm:conservation} \textit{Historic Heritage Assessment for a Proposed Heritage Conservation Area, Brunswick Heads.}$